collectiv-ai/screenshot-chat0.png/README.md

 # 🧭 Our Principles

-CollectivAI is built on seven core values:
+CollectiVAI is built on seven core values:

 ### 1. **Human Dignity First**
 AI must always respect the inherent worth of every person.